Virus spreads on panel handling Supreme Court nomination

 “We now have two members of the Senate Judiciary Committee who have tested positive for COVID, and there may be more,” tweeted Senate Democratic leader Chuck Schumer.
 “I wish my colleagues well.
 It is irresponsible and dangerous to move forward with a hearing, and there is absolutely no good reason to do so.”

-Graham was not at the White House on Saturday but sees Trump frequently.
+Graham was not at the White House on Saturday but sees President Trump frequently.
 He said Friday that he had taken a test after interacting with Lee and it was negative.
-A spokeswoman for another GOP member of the committee, Texas Sen. Ted Cruz, said Saturday that he had also interacted with Lee and had also tested negative.
-Still, Cruz’s office said he is remaining at home until the hearings out of an abundance of caution.

 Confirmation hearings for Barrett, who would replace the late Justice Ruth Bader Ginsburg, are scheduled to last for four days.
 McConnell on Saturday announced that he would seek to delay floor action for the next two weeks but that the hearings would proceed.
 At an event in Kentucky on Friday, he said he thought remote hearings could work if some senators couldn’t attend.